cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch-(tempnand).md

 2. Select **Data Management > System Memory > Flipnote Studio > Copy > Yes**
 	- If Data Management isn't appearing, open the DSi Shop, close it, and then try again
 3. Exit to the DSi Menu
-1. Open the Flipnote Studio application
+4. Open the Flipnote Studio application
   - Ensure that the *booting to Calendar mode* is disabled in Flipnote Studio's settings
   - If you already have another DSiWare exploit installed, open that and skip to Step 17
-2. Select **View Flipnote > SD Card > Select Folder > User > ugopwn**
+5. Select **View Flipnote > SD Card > Select Folder > User > ugopwn**
-3. Click on the note with the red bottom half
+6. Click on the note with the red bottom half
-4. Select "Edit"
+7. Select "Edit"
-5. Click on the Flipnote frog icon in the bottom left
+8. Click on the Flipnote frog icon in the bottom left
-6. Click on the film roll icon
+9. Click on the film roll icon
-7. Select **Copy > Back > Exit**
+10. Select **Copy > Back > Exit**
-8. Click the second note.
+11. Click the second note.
-9. Click on the Flipnote frog icon in the bottom left
+12. Click on the Flipnote frog icon in the bottom left
-10. Click on the film roll icon.
+13. Click on the film roll icon.
-11. Click on the single right arrow (the next to last arrow icon) two times
+14. **USA/EUR/AUS:** Click on the single right arrow (the next to last arrow icon) two times
   - You will see a new frame be created
+15. Based on your region, do the following:
-12. Click on the paste button exactly 122 times.
+  - **USA:** Click on the paste button exactly 122 times.
+  - **EUR/AUS:** Click on the paste button exactly 2 times.
+  - **JPN:** Click on the paste button.
-13. Select "Erase" and then "Paste"
+16. **USA/EUR/AUS:** Select "Erase" and then "Paste"
-  - This should launch fwTool
+  - This will launch HBMenu
+17. Navigate to `fwtool.nds`, and press (A)
+  - fwTool will appear
-14. Select the options `Dump CID` and `Dump BIOS`
+18. Select the options `Dump CID` and `Dump BIOS`
-15. Select `Dump  nand_dsi.bin`
+19. Select `Dump  nand_dsi.bin`
   - This will take a few minutes
-15. Once finished, power off your device
+20. Once finished, power off your device

 ## Preparing for TempNAND and No$GBA